 Control Flow Statements in Java

-Control flow statements in Java govern the sequence and execution of code, directing the program’s flow based on conditions and loops.
-Do read our blog on Learn Java Programming
+Java control flow statements regulate the order and method by which codes execute, managing the program's action depending on conditions and loops.
+Do not forget to check out our post on Learn Java Programming

 if(){